cwegner87/cwegner87/README.md

 - 👋 Hi, I’m @cwegner87 Im a Jr. Mainframe Engineer at Cigna/Evernorth.
 - 👀 I’m interested in ...learning more about programing apps and learning diffrent languages.
-My repositories are of my current or past classwork at Nucamp bootcamp or Maryville University or my own personal exploration of code.
+My repositories are of my current or past classwork at Nucamp bootcamp, Maryville University or my own personal exploration of code.
 - 🌱 I’m currently learning ...Mainframe on Z/OS and Studying for my Masters @ Maryville University in St.Louis, MO.
 - 💞️ I’m looking to collaborate on ...learning something everyday.
 - 📫 How to reach me ...cwegner1@live.maryville.edu or coleson87@gmail.com